Charles Town, West Virginia: 19th century

-20th century
+20th century to present

 In 1922, Bill Blizzard, a leader of striking coal miners during the Battle of Blair Mountain, was charged with treason and murder for engaging in warfare against state and federal troops in Mingo and Logan Counties.
 He was tried in the Jefferson County courthouse in Charles Town and was found not guilty.

 The Charles Town Race Track first opened in 1933.
 It was built on land purchased from the Charles Town Horse Show Association.
 In 1999, the Charles Town Race Track underwent major renovation which included a large addition to house video slot machines.
 It was renamed Charles Town Races & Slots.
 It became the Hollywood Casino at Charles Town Races on July 2, 2010.

-In 1975, the new Jefferson Memorial Hospital opened, replacing the old Charles Town General Hospital.
-It is now part of the West Virginia University Hospitals (WVUH-East) chain of health care facilities, and was renamed Jefferson Medical Center in 2013.
+In 1975, the Jefferson Memorial Hospital in neighboring Ranson opened, replacing Charles Town General Hospital.
+It became part of the West Virginia University Health System and was renamed Jefferson Medical Center in 2013.

-21st century

 Charles Town's population has more than doubled since 2000, due in part to annexation of housing subdivisions that have been developed on land around the original city.